gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 By the time Erileine finished, those fingers were drumming on her desk.
-"You are certain they were truly men?" she demanded, her accent and grammar somehow less ancient with every sentence.
+"You are certain they were truly men?" she demanded, her accent and grammar less ancient with every sentence.
 "Those the soldiers whom you saw?"

 "Yes, *sra*."
 The scent of the candle was making Erileine dizzy.